liferay-search/liferay-docs/en/developer/customization/articles/03-architecture/05-osgi-and-modularity.markdown

 ## Modules

-It's time to see what module projects look like and see @product@'s modular development features in action.
+It's time to see what module projects look like and see @sharepoint@'s modular development features in action.
 To keep things simple, only project code and structure are shown: you can
 [create modules](/docs/7-2/reference/-/knowledge_base/r/creating-a-project)